 According to international standards, Switzerland has higher levels of animal welfare and protection in comparison with other countries.
 The Animal Welfare Act of 2005 protects the welfare and dignity of animals.
 Activities that are deemed degrading to the dignity of animals are forbidden and include suffering, infliction of pain, harm, or exposure to humiliation or anxiety.
 The country was awarded a Grade A from World Animal Protection in 2014.

-Animal welfare in the UK is different from animal conservation.
+Animal welfare in the United Kingdom is different from animal conservation.
 The latest animal welfare legislation in both Wales and England is the Animal Welfare Act of 2006.
-The act introduced tougher penalties for both cruelty and negligence which include a lifetime ban from pet owning, a 51 week maximum jail term, and fines amounting up to £20,000.
+The act introduced tougher penalties for both cruelty and negligence which include a lifetime ban from pet ownership, a 51-week maximum jail term, and fines amounting up to £20,000.
 The act also introduced the duty of care to a pet by the owner who is required to provide the necessary basic needs for the animal.
 The UK received a Grade A from World Animal Protection.

 According to international standards, the Netherlands has moderately strong animal protections.
 The Netherlands replaced its Animal and Welfare Act 1992 with Animal Act 2011, which came into force in 2013.
 The act features anti-cruelty and duty of care provisions that are also applicable to farm animals.
 The use of great apes for experiments is prohibited as well as testing cosmetics on animals as per the EU Animal Welfare Rules.
 The country received a Grade B from World Animal Protection in 2014.

-There are numerous animal welfare organizations in different countries around the world such as the Humane Society of the US, American Society for the Prevention of cruelty to Animals (ASPCA), The world Animal Protection, Best Friends animal Society, International Fund for Animal Welfare (IFAW), Humane Society International in Australia, Royal Society for Prevention of Cruelty Against Animals (RSPCA), Pet Smart Charities, and many other who all work towards improving the welfare of animals.
+There are numerous animal welfare organizations in different countries around the world such as the Humane Society of the US, American Society for the Prevention of Cruelty to Animals (ASPCA), The World Animal Protection, Best Friends Animal Society, International Fund for Animal Welfare (IFAW), Humane Society International in Australia, Royal Society for Prevention of Cruelty Against Animals (RSPCA), Pet Smart Charities, and many others who all work towards improving the welfare of animals.

 Best Countries for Animal Welfare